 In addition to criminal penalties, the state’s Department of Motor Vehicles typically imposes administrative penalties.
 These usually involve automatic suspension or complete revocation of the guilty party’s driver’s license for time periods ranging from six months to three years.
 However, in some cases, the punishment could include a lifetime revocation.

 Finally, the guilty party in a hit and run may receive civil penalties on top of the criminal and administrative penalties.
 Whether you fled the scene of the accident or not, if you are the one at fault, the other person may sue you for their damages.
 If you fled the scene on top of being at fault for the accident, many states will impose “treble damages” onto the monetary compensation you already owe.
 This triples the amount of money you owe the other party and is not covered by your car insurance.
 In fact, most car insurance companies cancel the auto policies of those guilty of a hit and run.

-After reviewing the penalties for those guilty of a hit and run, you might be wondering about those who are victims of such an incident.
-If a driver damaged your property such as your car or your mailbox and didn’t leave their contact information, you are the victim of a hit and run.
-If someone hit you with their car while you were walking along or crossing the street and didn’t stop or provide their information, you are the victim of a hit and run.
-Even if you are the driver who causes a car accident, and the other driver flees the scene, you are still the victim of a hit and run.
+After reviewing the penalties for those guilty of a hit and run, you might be wondering about those who experience such an incident.
+If a driver damaged your property such as your car or your mailbox and didn’t leave their contact information, that is considered a hit and run.
+If someone hit you with their car while you were walking along or crossing the street and didn’t stop or provide their information, that is considered a hit and run.
+Even if you are the driver who causes a car accident, and the other driver flees the scene, that is still considered a hit and run.

-While it may feel like your options are limited when you are the victim of such an accident, you still have options for receiving compensation.
+While it may feel like your options are limited when you experience such an accident, you still have options for receiving compensation.
 If you are in the Colorado Springs area and have sustained injuries as a result of a hit and run, contact Heuser & Heuser and hire a Colorado Springs personal injury attorney to represent you.